 Having lavish locks has been a major preoccupation for the human race since homo-sapiens got the bright idea to stand upright.
 The theory is that our ancient forebears got so over their hair dragging on the ground while they crawled about like apes, they simply decided to get about on two legs and start hunting for ways to make their tresses more attractive.
-It goes a long way towards explaining why in 2017 we can’t let the idea drop, with hair salons everywhere and more ways to treat ‘dry hair’ than there are hairs on your head.
+It goes a long way towards explaining why in this day and age we can’t let the idea drop, with hair salons everywhere and more ways to treat ‘dry hair’ than there are hairs on your head.

 Certainly, the intervening years have been interesting for hair, too, with all manner of exciting and dangerous treatments created to help us maximise volume, increase shine exponentially and stave off the dreaded ‘breakage’.
 So isn’t it fun to press ‘rewind’ on the whole thing and have a look-see at just what good (and bad) products used to pass for ‘on trend’ in the ancient days?